-In this post from his blog, Alan Colmenares, Managing Partner at Socialatom Ventures and Director of the Medellin Founder Institute, shares his experience as a startup mentor in Colombia.
-In addition to believing that not all mentors need to be of celebrity status, Alan says, "What I truly believe (and what I tell some) is that their best mentor is the customer".
+In this post from his Tropical Gringo blog, Alan Colmenares, Managing Partner at Socialatom Ventures and Director of the Bogota Founder Institute, shares his experience as a startup mentor in Colombia.

-Below, an excperpt of How to find a good mentor for your startup has been republished;
+Below, an excerpt of How to find a good mentor for your startup has been republished with permission:

 As a recent Business Insider article highlighted, most of the technology visionaries we can think of had one or more mentors which helped them along the way.
-Nonetheless, even if the right mentor comes along, many entrepreneurs are just not ready to be mentored.
-In Colombia, a lot has changed in the past two years (many international mentors have visited the country) and I’ve seen the following:
+Nonetheless;

-2. Entrepreneurs who have become addicted to interacting with “celebrity” mentors without building the aforementioned foundation and are immune to advice from “mere mortal” mentors (their prospects are clearly limited);
+- Entrepreneurs who have become addicted to interacting with “celebrity” mentors without building the strong "foundation" I described above, and are thus immune to advice from “mere mortal” mentors (their prospects are clearly limited);

-These last ones are the self-assured, talented entrepreneurs, some of whom, could build high impact businesses, but in Colombia, are, for the most part, building lifestyle businesses."
+These last ones are the self-assured, talented entrepreneurs, some of whom, could build high impact businesses."

 [Mentor photo from Shutterstock]